23 Incredible Examples of Blue and Purple Hair Colors

 Teal, Purple, and Midnight Blue

-Teal, purple, and midnight blue stir up a fun, lively shade variation for long hair.
+Teal, purple hair, and midnight blue stir up a fun, lively shade variation for long hair.
 The vividness it offers from roots to ends is undeniable.
 Perk up an ombre style like this with beachy waves for added movement and texture.

 Peekaboo Blue and Purple Hair Underneath